ocean-mapping-group/ocean-mapping-group.github.io/grid/extractVertSection.md

 | `-nointerp` | Disables horizontal interpolation.
 For structured grids, it will pick the value from the nearest node instead of bilinearly interpolating.
 For unstructured grids, it will pick the value from the first node of the containing triangle instead of performing barycentric interpolation. | Interpolation is on by default. |
 | `-show_waypoints` | In the output `.r4` image, this option draws a vertical line to mark the location of each waypoint from the input file. | |
 | `-v` | Enable verbose output. | |

+## How It Works
+1.  **Waypoint Loading:** Reads the waypoint file (`-wpts`), parsing latitude/longitude and converting them to projected Northing/Easting coordinates.
+2.  **Model Geometry Loading:** Loads the specified 3D model geometry (either SalishSeaCast files or SSCOFS files).
+3.  **Path Sampling:** Creates a series of sample points along the defined path at `interval` spacing.
+4.  **Vertical Section Extraction:** For each sample point along the path:
+    *   It identifies the corresponding model nodes (for structured grids) or elements (for unstructured grids) that cover the sample point.
+    *   For each depth layer in the model:
+        *   It extracts the parameter value (from `-param3D`) at that location and depth, using interpolation if `-nointerp` is not set.
+        *   These values are then mapped to the appropriate `along-track distance` and `depth` in the output 2D grid.
+5.  **Output Grid Creation:** Creates a new 2D JHC `.r4` grid where the X-axis is along-track distance and the Y-axis is depth.
+The pixel values are the extracted model parameter.
+6.  **Waypoint Marking (`-show_waypoints`):** If enabled, draws vertical lines in the output grid at the location of the waypoints.

+## Output Files
+The tool generates two files based on the `<waypointfile>` name:
+1.  **`<waypointfile>.VertSection.r4`**: The primary output.
+A 2D JHC float grid representing the vertical cross-section.
+2.  **`<waypointfile>.VertSection`**: An ASCII log file containing the coordinates (`rx, ry`), parameter value at the surface, and along-track azimuth for each step of the profile.

+## Dependencies
+*   `array.h`: For `JHC_header` structure and grid data handling.
+*   `support.h`: For general utility functions and error handling.
+*   `j_proj.h`: For coordinate projection functions.

+## Notes
+This tool is invaluable for detailed analysis of 3D oceanographic model data along specific transects, allowing scientists to visualize vertical variations of parameters like temperature, salinity, or currents across a chosen path.
+The support for both structured and unstructured grids makes it versatile for different modeling approaches.

 ## Output Files
 The tool generates two files based on the `<waypointfile>` name: